LAPÉROUSE, CITIZEN OF THE WORLD

-Jean-François de Galaup de Lapérouse was a native of Albi, born in 1741 in the Gô manor house.
-Louis XVI appreciated the human qualities and the seafaring talents of the young naval Captain.
-He entrusted him with the great expedition of his reign with 2 ships the Boussole and the Astrolabe.
-225 men, sailors, scientists and artists left Brest in 1785, sailing to Brazil, Chile, Alaska, California, China, Russia, Australia ... and ran aground in Vanikoro (Solomon Islands) in the Pacific in 1788.
-During this trip, he carried out a precise and valuable work on cartography and scientific research.
+Jean-François de Galaup de Lapérouse was a native of Albi, born in 1741 in the Gô Manor House.
+Louis XVI, France's king at this time, appreciated the human qualities and the seafaring talents of the young naval Captain.
+He was entrusted with the greatest expedition of Louis XVI's reign, being given 2 ships called the Boussole ("the compass") and the Astrolabe.
+225 men, sailors, scientists and artists left Brest in 1785, sailing to Brazil, Chile, California, Alaska, Russia, China, Australia ... and ran aground in Vanikoro (Solomon Islands) in the Pacific in 1788.
+During this trip, he carried out precise and valuable work on cartography and scientific research.

-The Lapérouse museum is not only the story of a man but a great page in the maritime history of the late eighteenth century and an invitation to join in mysteries that still exist.
+The Lapérouse Museum is not only the story of a man but a great page in the maritime history of the late XVIII century and an invitation to join in mysteries that still exist.

 A MUSEUM FOR EVERYONE

 The museum is aimed at a wide audience, those who are interested in history, exploration and maritime exploits.
 When visiting with your family, an educational games booklet is given to each child.
 Discovery becomes a game!